SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

     ....
 ```

 If you wanted to managed the settings centrally, you can use the Spring Cloud Config Server (i.e. `AddConfigServer()`), instead of a local JSON file (i.e. `AddJsonFile()`).
-Simply by putting the setting above in a github repository and configuring the Config server to serve its configuration data from that repository.
+In that case you would put the settings above in a github repository and configuring the Config server to serve its configuration data from that repository.

 ### 1.2.7 Add Commands

-Once you have read in your configuration data, then you are at a point that you can add the Hystrix commands to the service container making them available for injection in your application.
+Once you have read in your configuration data, then you are at a point that you can add the Hystrix commands to the dependency injection container, thereby making them available for injection in your application.
 There are several Steeltoe extension methods you can use to help you accomplish this.

 Note that you do NOT need to add your commands to the container.
 Instead, you are free to just `new` them in code at any point in time in your application and make use of them.

-But, if you do want to have them injected, then you can do this in the `ConfigureServices()` method of the `Startup` class.
+But if you do want to have them injected, then you can do this in the `ConfigureServices()` method of the `Startup` class.
 Simply make use of the `AddHystrixCommand()` extension methods provided by the Steeltoe package.

-Here is an example:
+> Note: The code below is an example of how you can add Hystrix commands to the service container provided by ASP.NET Core.
+If you are working with ASP.NET 4.x and using Autofac, see the [ASP.NET 4.x Sample](https://github.com/SteeltoeOSS/Samples/tree/master/CircuitBreaker/src/AspDotNet4/FortuneTeller) for example code you can use.

 ```csharp
 using Steeltoe.CircuitBreaker.Hystrix;